windsorschmidt/tzar-bomba/README.md

 - From the same dialog, click "Generate" and the script will run, saving a `.csv` file (in your KiCad project folder and named after your project if using the `%I` and `%O` tokens).

-Note: Any component references in the schematic without an `internal_part` field are printed to stdout and captured in the BOM generation dialog under *"Plugin Info."*
+**Note:** Any component references in the schematic without an `internal_part` field are printed to stdout and captured at the bottom of the BOM generation dialog under "Plugin Info."

 # Disclaimer